 Creating Consumer-Focused Marketing

-Those are the four Ps of marketing, as well as some other ways to look at what are age-old concepts that influence consumer behavior and the success of your marketing campaigns.
-While modern marketing has undergone a sea change with digital media development, many of the fundamental concepts remain just that - fundamental.
+While marketing has undergone a sea of change with digital media development, many of the fundamental concepts remain just that, according to Bogle — fundamental.

 Boyd stressed the importance of flexibility and integration of your marketing efforts into a cohesive and strategic whole.
 Integrated marketing communications take advantage of as many vehicles as possible.
 A great website isn’t enough.
 Consumers have to be able to reach you on Facebook, Twitter, Instagram and more, and see you through mobile ads, sponsorships and in person.